vendreo/woocommerce-vendreo-ob-gateway-plugin/README.md

 ### Requirements

-To install Vendreo Payment Gateway, you need:
+To install the Vendreo Payment Gateway plugin, you need:

-* WordPress Version 6.1.1 or newer (installed)
+* WordPress Version 6.1.1 or newer (installed).
-* WooCommerce Version 6.9 or newer (installed and activated)
+* WooCommerce Version 6.9 or newer (installed and activated).
-* PHP Version 7.2 or newer
+* PHP Version 7.2 or newer.

 ### Instructions, Setup and Configuration

-For instructions, setup and configuration information please refer to the WooCommerce Integration page in your Vendreo Admin.
+For instructions, setup and configuration information please refer to the WooCommerce Integration guide in your Vendreo Admin area.

 ---